Ice hockey at the 2022 Winter Olympics – Men's tournament

 The men's tournament in ice hockey at the 2022 Winter Olympics took place in Beijing, China between 9 and 20 February 2022.
 Twelve countries qualified for the tournament; eight of them did so automatically by virtue of their ranking by the International Ice Hockey Federation, one, China, automatically qualified as hosts, while the three others took part in a qualification tournament.

-The Olympic Athletes from Russia team won in 2018.
+The Olympic Athletes from Russia team won the gold medal in 2018.
 The Russian Olympic Committee, representing Russia at the 2022 Games, were thus the defending champions.

-Finland won its first ever ice hockey Olympic gold medal after going undefeated and beating the Russian Olympic Committee in the final.
+Finland won its first-ever ice hockey Olympic gold medal after going undefeated and beating the Russian Olympic Committee in the final.

-Slovakia claimed its first ever ice hockey medal at the Olympics after defeating Sweden 4–0 and finishing third.
+Slovakia claimed its first-ever ice hockey medal at the Olympics after defeating Sweden 4–0 and finishing third.

-For the first time in history, the Czech Republic did not qualify for the quarter-finals and finished in ninth place, their worst placement in history.
+For the first time in history, the Czech Republic did not qualify for the quarterfinals and finished in ninth place, their worst placement in history.